 Effusion can be defined as the process by which a gas escapes through a pinhole into a vacuum.
 Graham’s law states that with a mixture of two gases A and B: Both A and B are in the same container at the same temperature, and therefore will have the same kinetic energy:

 F2, N2O, Cl2, H2S

 Yes.
 At any given instant, there are a range of values of molecular speeds in a sample of gas.
 Any single molecule can speed up or slow down as it collides with other molecules.
-The average velocity of all the molecules is constant at constant temperature.
+The average speed of all the molecules is constant at constant temperature.

 H2O.
-Cooling slows the velocities of the He atoms, causing them to behave as though they were heavier.
+Cooling slows the speeds of the He atoms, causing them to behave as though they were heavier.

 (a) The number of collisions per unit area of the container wall is constant. (b) The average kinetic energy doubles. (c) The root mean square speed increases to times its initial value; urms is proportional to

 (a) equal; (b) less than; (c) 29.48 g mol−1; (d) 1.0966 g L−1; (e) 0.129 g/L; (f) 4.01 105 g; net lifting capacity = 384 lb; (g) 270 L; (h) 39.1 kJ min−1

 The gas behavior most like an ideal gas will occur under the conditions that minimize the chances of significant interactions between the gaseous atoms/molecules, namely, low pressures (fewer atoms/molecules per unit volume) and high temperatures (greater kinetic energies of atoms/molecules make them less susceptible to attractive forces).
 The conditions described in (b), high temperature and low pressure, are therefore most likely to yield ideal gas behavior.